Elliptic complex on the Grassmannian of oriented 2-planes: Lie contact structure and 2-Dirac complex

 \begin{remark} 1) Notice that $\mE_{\lambda_0}\cong\mE_{\lambda_3}\cong\R$ and $\mE_{\lambda_1}\cong\mE_{\lambda_2}\cong\R^2$ as $\SL(2,\R)$-modules.

 2) The 2-Dirac complex is not a BGG-sequence.
-However, it arises as the direct image of a relative BGG complex and so it fits into the scheme of the Penrose transform.
-See \cite{TS} for details. \end{remark}
+However, it (see \cite{TS}) arises as the direct image of a relative BGG complex and so it fits into the scheme of the Penrose transform.
+Using this approach, one can reprove that on the homogeneous model the $2$-Dirac complex is a complex of differential operators. \end{remark}